jkguzzo/comp423-course-notes/docs/tutorials/go-setup.md

 - ```"features": { "ghcr.io/devcontainers/features/go:1": { "version": "latest" } }```: This feature adds the latest version of Go to the dev container, so you can use it alongside Python.
 - ```"postCreateCommand"```: "pip install -r requirements.txt && touch main.go && go mod init hello_423": After the container is created, this command installs any Python dependencies listed in requirements.txt, creates a main.go file for Go code, and initializes a Go module for the project.

-If you didn't need your project to support Python, your devcontainer.json might look like the following:
+If you don't need your project to support Python, your devcontainer.json file might look like this:

 ```
 {